 it adopts a purely linear and mechanical model of causality, which is inappropriate in complex systems where accidents are generally caused by many interacting, partially competing and unpredictable factors

-Heinrich, H. W. 1931.
-Industrial accident prevention: a scientific approach.
-New York: McGraw-Hill.↩
+Heinrich, Herbert William.
+1931.
+Industrial accident prevention: A scientific approach.
+New York.
+McGraw-Hill.

 A similar analogy was in use in geopolitical theory during the Cold War, speculating that if one country “fell” to communism, then surrounding countries might quickly follow.
 This domino theory was used by the US administration to justify the need for American intervention in various parts of the world.↩